eonu/sequentia/README.md

 Despite these types of sequences sounding very specific, you probably observe some of them on a regular basis!

-Some examples of classification problems for isolated temporal sequences include classifying individual:
+**Some examples of classification problems for isolated temporal sequences include classifying**:

-- word utterances in speech audio signals,
+- isolated word utterances in speech audio signals,
-- hand-written characters according to their pen-tip trajectories,
+- isolated hand-written characters according to their pen-tip trajectories,
-- hand or head gestures in a video or motion-capture recording.
+- isolated hand or head gestures in a video or motion-capture recording.

 ## Features